 After logging in, navigate to the respective course details page.
 There, you will find an Un-enroll button.
 Please note: If you un-enroll from a course, you will still remain a member of openSAP and will receive news about upcoming courses.

 Open your profile by clicking the Profile icon at the upper right corner of the menu bar and select profile.
 Then click Delete account to delete your account on openSAP irrevocably.
+Please note that deleting the account will also delete the Confirmation of Particpation, Record of Achievement, and Badge.
+Therefore please save locally before deleting the account.

 As a rule, course registration should take place before a course has begun – or at least in the first 2 weeks of the course.
 Starting a course late means it becomes increasingly difficult to earn the number of points necessary for a record of achievement.
 If you register for a course after it has finished, it is no longer possible to earn a record of achievement.
 However, you can still sign up for a course in self-paced mode at any time and access all the relevant learning materials to earn a confirmation of participation.